The Telephone Call

-"The Telephone Call" (German: "Der Telefon-Anruf") is a song by the German electronic music band Kraftwerk.
+"The Telephone Call" (German: "Der Telefon-Anruf") is a song by the German electronic band Kraftwerk.
 It was released in 1987 as the second and final single from their ninth studio album, Electric Café (1986).
-The single was their second number-one on Billboard Hot Dance Club Play and stayed two weeks at the number-one spot.
+The single was their second number-one on the Billboard Hot Dance Club Play and stayed two weeks at the number-one spot.
 It is the only Kraftwerk song to feature Karl Bartos on vocals.
-The versions from the single were remixed by François Kevorkian.
+The versions from the single were remixed by François Kevorkian and Ron Saint Germain.

 Versions

 In the 2009 remastered edition of Electric Café, which was issued under the album's original intended title Techno Pop, the original album version of 'The Telephone Call' is absent, replaced by the shorter and subtly-different 7-inch single mix.
 As a replacement for the latter part of the original album track (which contained telephone sounds and operator voices), the remix "House Phone" was inserted.
 However, when the remastered album was originally issued in 2004 as part of the promotional version of The Catalogue, the original album version was featured and "House Phone" was not, as the album featured its original 6 tracks with no bonuses.
 The promo copies of the box set containing the earlier remaster of Techno Pop were subsequently withdrawn and became collector's items.